DerekMaffett/portfolio/README.md

 with flash messages styled appropriately using Foundation classes.
 Image url's can be added to projects, with the standard storage being on Amazon S3.

+Authentication has been added to the articles controller using the standard Devise modules, and articles have been associated with users who create them.
+Very simple authorization has been established which hinges on simple authentication.
+Full authorization based on roles will be added in the next chapter.

 # Production Site

 www.derekmaffett.com

+NOTE: The test suite includes a test that pings the above site to ensure Heroku is still running the app in production.
+This is currently timing out and reporting a failure but not for apparent internal errors.
+This bug is being tracked.